dacorvo/kaizouman.github.io/_posts/2023-05-26-quantization-scales-alignment.md

 Mathematically, this means that the scale of the outputs obtained after calibration must be multiplied by $2^{-maxfracbits}$.

->Note: In another post, I will explain how this can be further simplified if the output quantization scale is also represented as a fixed-point number.
+>Note: as mentioned in a previous note, I will explain in another post how this can be achieved using integer arithmetics only.

 ## Generalization to per-axis inputs